Cryptocurrencies post eight straight weeks of inflows - CoinShares data - NewsBreak

 Cryptocurrencies post eight straight weeks of inflows - CoinShares data

-NEW YORK (Reuters) - Cryptocurrency products and funds attracted $226.2 million in investments last week, marking their eighth straight week of inflows, a report from digital asset manager CoinShares showed on Tuesday.
+NEW YORK, Oct 12 (Reuters) - Cryptocurrency products and funds attracted $226.2 million in investments last week, marking their eighth straight week of inflows, a report from digital asset manager CoinShares showed on Tuesday.

 Over an eight-week run, total crypto product inflows hit $638 million, with a year-to-date total of $6.3 billion.